linsalrob/crAssphage/Combined_Analysis/Analysis/README.md

 The first step makes the fasta file, blasts it, and reverse complements as needed.

-The second step does all the rest.
+The second step makes a fasttree of the alignment.

+## Making an IQtree

+We also have an approach to use [iq-tree](

 ## Making the world maps